hmworsham/nifty/README.md

 # Nifty
-A few little R functions that are handy for odds and ends or often reused.
+A few little R functions for odds and ends or for tasks I end up doing a lot.